guardian/typerighter/vision.md

 ## Transparent

-Opaque tooling is difficult to reason about.
+Transparent tooling is easier to reason about.

 Typerighter should provide a service that is as transparent as possible, whether the user is checking text or writing rules.
 When Typerighter matches text, it should be clear why that match has occurred.
 When Typerighter has suggestions for changes to text, the user should be in charge of every single edit.
 And when rules are added or changed, it should be clear to users why that modification has taken place.